 The ICD-10 Clinical Documentation Gap Analysis is the initial component of a comprehensive analysis of documentation requirements related to successful coding under ICD-10.

-- Based on the analysis the initial stage of ICD-10 clinical documentation gap analysis, and a thorough understanding of organizational needs, an ICD-10 CDI (Clinical Documentation Improvement) strategy will be created.
+- Based on a gap analysis of ICD-10 clinical documentation, and a thorough understanding of organizational needs, an ICD-10 CDI (Clinical Documentation Improvement) strategy will be created.

-- The effort requires achieving alignment between the HIM department, coders, nursing, and physicians, and is driven by the analysis in the initial phase.
-This includes shielding physicians from un-necessary complexity, explaining the benefits of coder-physician collaboration, and securing results in improved coding.
+- Part of the approach will focus on alignment between the Health Information Management (HIM) department, coders, nursing, and physicians, and is driven by the analysis in the initial phase.
+This includes both shielding physicians from unnecessary complexity, and engaging with them using our clinical team, explaining the benefits of coder-physician collaboration, and securing results in improved coding.

 - We will blend the findings of the ICD-10 gap analysis and:

-- Use the ICD-9 and ICD-10 coder and case manager observations to identify educational opportunities for physicians and areas for improvement.
+- Use the ICD-9 and ICD-10 analytics and reports to identify educational opportunities for physicians and areas for improvement.

-- Use the ICD-10 clinical documentation is driven by the ICD-10 roadmap workshop to help enlist the assistance of the case managers to focus on trends across the board, or work with physicians that are the largest admitters
+- Use the ICD-10 clinical documentation is driven by the ICD-10 roadmap workshop to help enlist the assistance of the case managers, or work with physicians that are the largest admitters